fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

    * - enumeration
      - The item can be assigned one of a fixed set of values.
 These values are defined in the *options* property of the item.
    * - script
      - A block of text that is executed as a script.
-In this case the script is not stored on the database, but as an external file.
+The script type should be used for larger blocks of code to be executed.
    * - code
      - A block of text that is executed as Python code.
-In this case the code is not stored on the database, but as an external file.
+This is used for small snippets of Python rather than when larger scripts.
    * - northTask
      - The name of a north task.
 The API will check that the value matches the name of an existing north task.
    * - ACL